npiesco/delta-unity-duckdb/README.md

 ### Singleton Pattern for Concurrency

-When using multiple DeltaScanner instances simultaneously (e.g., in a web server with concurrent requests), you may encounter DuckDB extension initialization conflicts.
-Use a singleton pattern to prevent these issues:
+When using multiple DeltaScanner instances simultaneously (e.g., in a web server with concurrent requests), you may encounter DuckDB extension initialization conflicts and query deadlocks.
+Use a singleton pattern with query queuing to prevent these issues:

 ```javascript
 // lib/shared-scanner.js